First MacDonald ministry: Social policy

 A Pensions (Increase) Act passed in August 1924 provided that "all local authorities must increase their pensions in accordance with this Act"; a proviso that was not obligatory under a previous Pensions (Increase) Act introduced in 1920.
 Entitlement to sickness allowances to war widows and orphans were extended, a national electrical policy and a national road policy was launched, and two additional treatment centres for those afflicted by venereal diseases were constructed.
 Various measures were also introduced to improve mine safety, as characterised by the application of new rules, attempts to enforce safety regulations, and the appointment of additional inspectors.
 Higher spending on education and health was carried out, while sickness grants (which had been abolished under a previous administration) were restored.
+The County Courts Act of 1924 provided (as noted by one study) “that no court fee shall be payable by the workman in workmen’s compensation proceedings.”

 Various improvements were made to financial and other levels of support for veterans and their relatives.
 For war pensioners, new pensions were provided "in deserving cases at the rate of over three hundred a week."
 Ex-service patients who had been treated as "pauper lunatics" under former Governments were removed from being treated in that way.
 As a result of this change, they were now paid for out of public funds.
 The income for Need Pensions was increased from 20s a week to 25s a week in the case of widows or single persons, and from 30s to 35s a week (as noted by one study) "in the case of married persons who were the parents of those who gave their lives in the service of the nation."
 Regulations were issued under which a woman who had been deserted by her husband should be considered a widow, and that (as noted in one study) "in cases where the surviving children were in receipt of low wages or had large families, or were suffering from unemployment, their imputed contributions to the parent might be waived."
 A seven-year limit for the claim for pensions by parents or dependents of men who died as a result of war injuries was abolished and (as noted by one study) "in every case where the death certificate is to the effect that the man died of his war injuries, his parents and dependents are now entitled to pension."
 Changes were also carried out to the administration of the Ministry of Pensions which ensured that many men and women received pensions that they otherwise would not have received.
 Entitlement of children to pensions and treatment allowances was also extended.
 In hospitals and institutions where ex-Service men were treated, increased facilities were given for leave while dietary was altered and improved.
 For those suffering from tuberculosis, a provision was made in which overcoats and blankets would be provided for free.